Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 Non-pharmaceutical interventions (NPIs) during the COVID-19 pandemic significantly reduced influenza transmission.
 This study explores the hypothesis of "immunity debt" which suggests increased vulnerability to influenza following reduced exposure during the pandemic.
-We analyzed World Health Organization aggregated data in influenza from 116 countries and its association with NPI intensity as measured by the COVID-19 Stringency Index.
-Where individual-level data available (France, the United Kingdom, Spain, Italy, Belgium, and Romania), we replicated our analyses of influenza monthly rate in six Europe countries (France, the United Kingdom, Spain, Italy, Belgium, and Romania).
-Our results indicate globally a 46.3% (95%CI: 15.79 to 70.78%) reduction in influenza cases during COVID-19 restrictions in winter season, followed by a 131.7% (95%CI: 34.95 to 255.78%) increase in the first post-relaxation winter and a 161.2% (95%CI: 31.88 to 382.16%) increase in the summer as compared to the predicted level based on historical influenza epidemic trends.
-In addition, a positive association between the Stringency Index and post-relaxation influenza surge was observed globally (R² = 0.14-0.17) and replicated regionally.
-Our findings support the population immunity debt hypothesis for influenza and call for proactive preparations against its consequences in future pandemics.
+World Health Organization aggregated data on influenza from 116 countries and its association with NPI intensity as measured by the COVID-19 Stringency Index is analyzed.
+Where individual-level data available (France, the United Kingdom, Spain, Italy, Belgium, and Romania), the analyses of influenza monthly rates in six European countries (France, the United Kingdom, Spain, Italy, Belgium, and Romania) are replicated.
+The results indicate globally a 46.3% (95% CI: 15.79-70.78%) reduction in influenza cases during COVID-19 restrictions in the winter season, followed by a 131.7% (95% CI: 34.95-255.78%) increase in the first postrelaxation winter and a 161.2% (95% CI: 31.88-382.16%) increase in the summer as compared to the predicted level based on historical influenza epidemic trends.
+In addition, a positive association between the Stringency Index and post-relaxation influenza surge is observed globally (R2 = 0.14-0.17) and replicated regionally.
+The findings support the population immunity debt hypothesis for influenza and call for proactive preparations against its consequences in future pandemics.

 Type